cylc/cylc-flow/changes.d/fix.5712.md

-Fixed a bug preventing simulation of task retries if job submission unset.
+Fixed a bug preventing simulation of task retries if `submission retry delays` unset.